psea/typescript-typelevel-binary-arithmetic/README.md

-# Typescript typelevel binary arithmetics
+# Typescript typelevel binary arithmetic

 Arithmetics simulated with logical circuits at a type level